Youth Sustaining Peace

 WHEN:

-The first iteration of Youth Sustaining Peace took place across 4 afternoon sessions on Saturdays in June.
+Youth Sustaining Peace takes place across 6 afternoon sessions on Saturdays in June/July.
 Each session was from 10am to 2pm with a break for lunch.

 WHAT: